Verify Insurance Call Now (561) 556-2677

 “Oxy,” “Percs,” and “Roxies” are commonly used terms, sometimes hinting at the specific formulation of the drug.
 “Hillbilly Heroin” is a nickname that underscores its addictive nature, likening it to heroin in terms of dependency and abuse.
 Common mixtures include combining oxycodone with depressants like benzodiazepines, known as “benzos” (e.g., Valium or Xanax), which can increase sedative effects and risks.
 It might also be mixed with stimulants like cocaine to balance sedative effects, but this combination is risky and can lead to unpredictable consequences.

-OXycodone Addiction Statistics
+Oxycodone Addiction Statistics

 Prevalence